Turkey travel tips

 Even Noah's Ark is believed to be fossilised on Mt Ararat in the east of Turkey.

-Turkey has taken somewhat of a battering over the past few years, tragically including two major earthquakes which rocked the north-west of the country in 1999, claiming 18,000 lives.
+Turkey has taken somewhat of a battering over the past decade, tragically including two major earthquakes which rocked the north-west of the country in 1999, claiming 18,000 lives.

-Tourists should note that it's worth getting embassy or consular advice before you travel to south-east and eastern parts of the country, particularly the provinces of Sirnak, Hakkari, Tunceli and Diyarbakir.
+Holiday tourists should note that it’s worth getting embassy or consular advice before travel to south-east and eastern parts of the country, particularly the provinces of Sirnak, Hakkari, Tunceli and Diyarbakir.

 Tourists, particularly Americans, should be vigilant if they travel in the mountainous eastern provinces of Turkey and if their flight is to the south-east of the country.